 Macroeconomic conditions, political events and other market conditions around the world affect our clients' businesses and the markets they serve.
 These conditions may reduce demand for our services or depress pricing for those services, which could have a material adverse effect on our results of operations.
 Changes in macroeconomic and political conditions could also shift demand to services for which we do not have a competitive advantage, and this could negatively affect the amount of business that we are able to obtain.
 For example, recently there has been a move toward protectionist laws and business practices in some countries, which could favor local competition and adversely affect our business.
 In particular, the United Kingdom's pending exit from the European Union, referred to as "Brexit," continues to create political and economic uncertainty, particularly in the United Kingdom and the E.U., and this uncertainty may last for years.
-Our business in the United Kingdom, the E.U. and worldwide could be affected during this period of uncertainty, and perhaps longer, by the impact of the United Kingdom's referendum.
+Our business in the United Kingdom's referendum.
 If the demand for our products and services declines as a result of these or any other macroeconomic conditions, political events or market conditions, we may be required to respond in a way which could adversely affect our ability to execute our business strategy.